 Forte.
 The full architecture of the work arrives — voice, ensemble and light converging into a single sustained presence.
 Cinematic, epic, unmistakable.
 The moment most guests will remember as the most singular artistic encounter of their year.

 A European composer-soprano, author and stage artist, trained at the Helsinki Conservatory and Paris 8.
-The works performed in Private Écoute are composed by Triin herself — bringing together her classical voice, original cinematic writing, the literary cosmology of her published work, and a theatrical dramaturgy that builds each work from silence to fullness.
+Her work bridges classical vocal heritage with crossover and original cinematic composition — drawing on her classical voice, her own writing, the literary cosmology of her published work, and a theatrical dramaturgy that builds each piece from silence to fullness.

 Based between Europe and Asia, she creates a small number of private cinematic vocal works each year for selected international hosts.